UofS-Pulse-Binfo/vcf_filter/docs/features/configuration_options.rst

 Configuration Options
 =====================
 As shown in the screenshot below, a particular description is given to a file to help users.
 It is achieved by the configuration options in VCF Filter:
-    - name of the file, how it assumbled and the number of SNPs
+    - name of the file, assembly it was aligned to and the number of SNPs
     - a description which could include a basic introduction, but also details of the file
     - a statistic summary could be included to give user a intuitive expression for choosing filter criterias
     - chromosome name format can be provided for filter with regions